 Making jewellery proved to be the perfect outlet to channel my abundance of creative energy, as it allowed me to create pieces that were 100% me.
 It was so liberating being able to make the kind of jewellery I wanted to wear but could never in a million years find in the shops, and I spent most of my free time making pieces to wear to work or when going out.
 I would often get complimented on my jewellery and actually sold my first piece straight off my neck to someone I just met at a seminar!
 However, it wasn't until I had my first career break in nearly 10 years, while on maternity leave with my first child, that I took the leap of faith and turned my jewellery from a hobby into a serious business.
 I was to finally fulfil my lifelong ambition of being my own boss.

-7 years, 3 kids and a huge learning curve later, I am so thankful for the immense support I received every day from family, friends, colleagues, buyers, journalists, stylists, private customers, suppliers and fellow designers that has made AKONG what it became.
+8 years, 3 kids and a huge learning curve later, I am so thankful for the immense support I received every day from family, friends, colleagues, buyers, journalists, stylists, private customers, suppliers and fellow designers that has made AKONG what it became.
 I started AKONG because I was brought up to believe that you can achieve anything you put your mind to, no matter how impossible it may seem.
-My dream since I was 5 was to be my own boss - to be free and in charge of my own destiny and to carve out just a little Akong-shaped niche in the world that I could share with others.
+My dream since I was 5 was to be my own person - to be free and in charge of my own destiny and to carve out just a little Akong-shaped niche in the world that I could share with others.
 And I believe there is no greater gift I can pass on than the confidence to go after your own dreams and be free.